wp-plugins/woocommerce-unit-of-measure/readme.txt

 = Can I add a unit of measure to a variation, downloadable or virtual product? = Accept for a product variation, yes you can.

+== Changelog ==

+= 1.0.1 =
+* Removed error on line 96, passed a variable that was not needed to the woo_uom_render_output function
+* Removed the conditional statement from the constructor
+* Renamed the return variable in the woo_uom_render_output function

+= 1.0 =
+* Original commit and released to the world